Hey Friends ... sign up for my newsletter and get my

-Dave explains advises youth baseball coaches to put all their cards on the table and communicate with baseball parents.
+Dave explains advising youth baseball coaches to put all their cards on the table and communicate with baseball parents.

 Parents want to know who they are dropping their kids off with.
 This is a great time to share with parents about your style, philosophies and approach to coaching youth baseball.

-As the season ebbs and flows you can always fall back on your style, approach and procedures when issues emerge.
+As the season ebbs and flows you can always fall back on your style, approach and procedures when issues arise.

-One the best if not the best baseball practice planning tool is the 3-Team-it template.
+One of the best if not the best baseball practice planning tools is the 3- Team-it template.